LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting

-\textbf{Forward rendering.} Given the model-view projection based on range-view rasterization (\cref{sec:method:pred:rangeview}), the depth, intensity, and ray-drop probability map represented in range-view images can be restored from the Neural Gaussian field.
-Specifically, each pixel $\mathbf{p}$ in the rasterized range-view determines a view-direction $\mathbf{d}$ to fetch all related Gaussians $\mathbf{N}_\mathbf{d}$, and differential rendering (\cref{sec:method:pred:drendering}) for intensity $\rho$ presents an integration approach as $\bar{\rho} = \sum_{i \in \mathbf{N}_\mathbf{d}}\omega_{i}\rho_{i}$.
+\textbf{Forward rendering.} Given a required free viewpoint and orientation for rendering, we choose to use the range-view rasterization and generate view-directions for interacting with splatted Gaussians.
+Specifically, each pixel $\mathbf{p}$ in the rasterized range-view determines a view-direction $\mathbf{d}$ to fetch all related Gaussians $\mathbf{N}_\mathbf{d}$, and differential rendering for intensity $\rho$ presents an integration approach as $\bar{\rho} = \sum_{i \in \mathbf{N}_\mathbf{d}}\omega_{i}\rho_{i}$.
 By the same logic, the range-view image of depth and ray-drop probability can be calculated accordingly through the distance between the sensor and primitives.
-For determining the occurrence of ray-drop, we use a threshold of ray-drop probability $\bar{r} < \lambda_r$ ($\lambda_r = 0.5$) and a threshold of rendering Gaussian density within 0.3 adjacent distances $\tau < \lambda_{\tau}$ ($\lambda_{\tau} = 2$) for judging whether the laser beam is lost at such a ray-direction.
+To determine the occurrence of ray-drop, we establish a threshold for the ray-drop probability, defined as $\bar{r} < \lambda_r$ ($\lambda_r = 0.5$).
+These criteria are employed to assess whether the laser beam is lost in a given ray direction.
 If so, clear all attributes for such a pixel.

-Next, we introduce the design of improved {\name} projection and rasterization in \cref{sec:method:laser-beam-splatting} that differ from passive pinhole camera, and present our practice of handling dynamic moving instances in \cref{sec:method:dyn}. \cref{sec:method:opt} provides the optimization procedure of our scene modeling.